 Nikon, Canon, Sony, and FujiFilm, all DSLR/mirrorless camera brands, take beautiful photos.

 If you buy a camera, choose your brand wisely and stick to it because you will undoubtedly buy extra lenses.
 If, after a while, you decide to go for another brand, the whole replacement of the lenses can get very expensive (incompatibility).

-Size-wise, with sensors, we have two formats to choose from, FX (Full Frame) or DX (APS-C).
+Size-wise, with sensors, we have two formats to choose from: FX (Full Frame) or DX (APS-C).
 Most hobby photographers use the DX format, mainly because of the price tag (although this difference is fading in 2019).

 In photography, beginners underestimate the power of the lens!
-Most of the time, they have a kit lens that came together with the camera.
+Most of the time, they have a kit lens that comes together with the camera.
 They don’t realise that it is often a cheap lens put in the box to keep the costs down.

 For me, the most crucial element of the camera is the lens.
 It’s the part of the camera where everything starts.
 If you have a cheap/lousy lens, you will never get good pictures, no matter how good your camera is.
 Particularly for small animals, you must invest in a good lens.
 A good telephoto lens can cost 2, even 10 times more than the camera.
 A focal length of at least 200mm is required to shoot close-ups of small animals, but then you must stand close to the subject!
 A better focal length is 400mm or even 600mm.
 The lesson is more is better but also more expensive.

 I will use my basic configuration as an example to calculate the price.
 I have a DX (APS-C) mirrorless camera, the FujiFilm X-T3, and the Fujinon 100-400mm lens.
 At the moment of writing, this combo costs around $3500 (€3000).